NFTs: What’s the hype about?

 On September 29, 2021, emerging Cryptoartist, Osinachi, collaborated with popular music producer, Don Jazzy, to release an Afrobeats NFT tribute, sparking renewed NFT interest in the Nigerian Twittersphere.

-If you have an online presence on any of the major social media platforms, odds are that you've already heard about NFTs in connection with photographers, illustrators and other visual artists.
-And even if you're either not the curious type or you have no interest in Crypto topics, the sums these NFTs are being sold for are enough to make anyone sit up and take notice.
+If you have an online presence on any of the major social media platforms, you've probably heard of NFTs in relation to photographers, illustrators, and other visual artists.
+Even if you're not the curious type or have no interest in Crypto topics, the prices for these NFTs are enough to make anyone sit up and take notice.

 What are NFTs?

-To understand what non-fungible tokens are, you first need to understand what a fungible asset is.
-A fungible asset is any easily-interchangeable medium of exchange such as currency or Bitcoin – you can exchange ₦1000 for five ₦200 notes and you’d still have the same overall value and also break down Bitcoin and other crypto coins in the same way.
+To comprehend what non-fungible tokens are, you must first comprehend what a fungible asset is.
+A fungible asset is any easily exchangeable medium of exchange, such as currency or Bitcoin – you can exchange 1000 for five 200 notes and still have the same overall value; similarly, Bitcoin and other crypto coins can be broken down in the same way.

-Simply put, NFTs are unique digital assets that can be traded like any other marketplace item backed by the usual market laws of demand and supply.
+Simply put, NFTs are one-of-a-kind digital assets that can be traded like any other marketplace item and are subject to the standard market laws of demand and supply.

 How do NFTs work?

-Despite the fact that NFTs are not the same as traditional cryptocurrency assets like Bitcoin, they share a key similarity- they are both built on the Blockchain.
+Despite the fact that NFTs are not the same as traditional cryptocurrency assets such as Bitcoin, they do share one important feature: they are both built on the Blockchain.

-A blockchain is a network of personal computers used to store information across a network.
-Its decentralized nature makes it secure as everyone pitches in to use and help run it, making it hard for one person/group to take down the network.
+A blockchain is a network of personal computers that is used to store data across a network.
+Its decentralized nature makes it secure because everyone pitches in to use and help run it, making it difficult for a single person/group to bring the network down.

-When blockchain is used for crypto transactions like Bitcoin and NFTs, the information shared is stored in unchangeable blocks.
-As NFTs are essentially a digital certificate of intellectual property, the person who owns the NFT possesses proof of ownership of whatever is linked to the certificate.
+When blockchain is used for crypto transactions such as Bitcoin and NFTs, the data is stored in immutable blocks.
+Because NFTs are essentially digital certificates of intellectual property, whoever owns the NFT has proof of ownership of whatever is linked to the certificate.

 How do NFTs attain value?

-Like any other collectible item, NFTs increase/decrease in value based on supply and demand and factors like the reputation of the artist.
-If you feel an artist's reputation will increase over time, buying NFTs of their art now can be very profitable.
+NFTs, like any other collectible item, rise and fall in value due to supply and demand, as well as factors such as the artist's reputation.
+If you believe an artist's reputation will grow over time, purchasing NFTs of their work now can be extremely profitable.

-For example, a visual artist like the Vunderkind, who has created visual designs that were well-received and who also has a favorable reputation with many people, is the perfect kind of creator to invest in because demand for his original work will increase as his reputation grows.
+For example, a visual artist like the Vunderkind, who has created well-received visual designs and is quite popular on social media, is the ideal type of creator to invest in because demand for his original work will increase as his reputation grows.

-When the point where demand for his work exceeds the supply available is reached, the value of any NFTs you own of his original work will rise, allowing you to either cash in, or enjoy owning "an original Vunderkind”.
+When demand for his work exceeds supply, the value of any NFTs you own of his original work will rise, allowing you to either cash in or enjoy owning "an original Vunderkind."

-At the moment, the market for NFTs is at its peak as creatives the world over have realized that this is an amazing way for them to directly share their art with a desired audience and make huge profits off them.
+The market for NFTs is currently at its peak, as creatives all over the world have realized that this is an incredible way for them to directly share their art with a desired audience while making huge profits.

-In many quarters, there is a legitimate worry that NFTs can be easily copied, making owning the original an irrelevance.
-As anyone can save a picture of the Mona Lisa or even commission an artist to reproduce the famous painting, anyone can also go online to save a picture of a valuable NFT.
+Many people are concerned that NFTs can be easily copied, rendering ownership of the original obsolete.
+Anyone can save a photograph of the Mona Lisa or even commission an artist to recreate the famous painting, and anyone can also go online and save a photograph of a valuable NFT.

-However, just as reproducing the Mona Lisa doesn’t affect the value of the original, owning a copy of an NFT doesn’t affect the value of the original as the unique token transferred to your wallet upon payment validates your ownership of the NFT.
+However, just as reproducing the Mona Lisa has no effect on its value, owning a copy of an NFT has no effect on its value because the unique token transferred to your wallet upon payment validates your ownership of the NFT.

-In March this year, an artist named Mike Winkelmann aka "Beeple" had an NFT of his art sold at a Christie's auction for $69 million dollars, making him one of the most valuable living artists.
+In March of this year, the artist named Mike Winkelmann, aka "Beeple," had an NFT of his work sold at a Christie's auction for $69 million, making him one of the most valuable living artists.

-There have been doubters who rightly wonder how long this can last and if people are being taken advantage.
-Last year, Goldman Sachs called crypto “not an asset class” but has now been eclipsed in value by Coinbase, making it a valid possibility that NFTs could take over the collectibles market the same way.
+There have been skeptics who, understandably, wonder how long this will last and if people are being taken advantage of.
+Last year, Goldman Sachs execs stated that cryptocurrency was "not an asset class".
+Goldman Sachs has since been surpassed in value by Coinbase, raising the possibility that NFTs will take over the collectibles market in the same way.

-There have been instances where NFT Fraud has been committed as unscrupulous people have predictably started to submit the work of other people in an attempt to wrongfully establish ownership and enjoy the benefits.
-Many artists have already discovered that their art has been stolen and made into NFTs without their permission and since major NFT platforms like Rarible and Open Sea have neglected to implement a verification process, such scams have continued.
+There have been instances of NFT Fraud, as unscrupulous individuals have predictably begun to submit the work of others in an attempt to wrongfully establish ownership and reap the benefits.
+Many artists have already discovered that their work has been stolen and turned into NFTs without their permission, and because major NFT platforms such as Rarible and Open Sea have failed to implement a verification process, such scams have persisted.

-While some experts have labeled NFTs “a bubble" that will burst sooner or later, others see it as the logical next step in the crypto evolution and have urged the collectibles-loving world to embrace it.
+While some experts believe that NFTs are a "bubble" that will burst sooner or later, others see it as the logical next step in the crypto evolution and have urged creatives around the world to embrace it.